Reinhabiting the bioregions

 • 4 minutes

-Mathias Rollot, PhD in Architecture, presents the “bioregion” concept, which was developed in the United States during the 1970s as a tool to describe the possibility of inventing new ways of living.
-By pushing beyond administrative boundaries, it allows us to deploy an imaginary (rather than a final map) of a territory that must be inhabited better, i.e., reinhabited.
+In this video, Mathias Rollot, a PhD professor, introduced us to the concept of “bio-region”, which was devised in the 1970s in the United States as a tool to describe the possibility of inventing new ways of living.
+By going beyond administrative boundaries, it allows us to develop an imagination, rather than a finite cartography, of a territory to be better inhabited, to be re-inhabited.

 Bibliography